What We Do

 Families from throughout Alabama, across the United States and from around the world come to Children’s of Alabama and UAB Hospital seeking life-saving treatment for their critically ill children.
 Often times, they come to Birmingham exhausted, scared and financially drained as they struggle to pay for overwhelming medical bills.

-Our Ronald McDonald House cares for 41 guest families every night, providing them with a home away from home while their children receive medical treatment.
+Our Ronald McDonald House cares for 41 guest families every night, keeping them close while their children receive medical treatment.
 In addition to providing a comfortable bedroom, we surround our families with love and support from our volunteers, staff and other guest families who share the same hopes and fears.
 We also provide home-cooked meals, activities, indoor and outdoor play areas, laundry facilities, computers, WiFi, and much more so that our guest families can concentrate on what is most important — family.

 In addition, we provide a comfortable, relaxing place to rest and regroup while only steps away from a sick child’s bedside at our Ronald McDonald Family Room at DCH Regional Medical Center in Tuscaloosa.
 We also have a Happy Wheels Cart that delivers the comfort and care provided by the Ronald McDonald House to children and families while they’re at Children’s of Alabama.